+Using MPO as an efficient representation for weight matrices of a NN was originally suggested in the ML community under the name tensor trains \cite{Novikov} and later reintroduced in other contexts for systematic compression of fully connected NN models \cite{Panagakis2021, Gao2020}, for solving partial differential equations with NNs \cite{Patel2022} and for language models \cite{Liu2021} and speech processing \cite{Sun2020}. { Applications of tensor trains for classification and regression has also been put forward in Ref.~\cite{qi_exploiting_2023}.
+Moreover, tensor networks have also been used for classical simulations of quantum circuits \cite{qi_theoretical_2023,chen_end_2021} which are also relevant for quantum machine learning and information processing.}

-An efficient representation of the weight matrices can therefore be obtained by replacing $W$ weights with MPOs \cite{Panagakis2021,Patel2022}.
-Figure ~\ref{Fig:tensorize_tnn} shows how the weight matrix of a fully connected \texttt{Dense} layer can be replaced by its MPO form obtained from consecutive applications of SVDs to the $W$ matrix.
+Figure ~\ref{Fig:tensorize_tnn} further shows how the weight matrix of a fully connected \texttt{Dense} layer can be replaced by its MPO form obtained from consecutive applications of SVDs to the $W$ matrix.
 The new tensorized layer, called \texttt{TNLayer}, now has several trainable weights $w_i$ represented by MPOs.
 Reshaping the feature vector $x$ to match the MPO dimensions, the network prediction $y_p$ is obtained by contracting the resulting tensor network as shown in \ref{Fig:tensorize_tnn}-(c).
 The resulting tensorized neural network is then called a TNN.